TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          string

    Description
          If set TYPO3 makes all links in another way than usual.
-This can be used with  **Apache compiled with mod\_rewrite and configured in httpd.conf for use of this in the ".htaccess"-files.**
+This affects all sites in the database.
+This option can be used with  **Apache compiled with mod\_rewrite and configured in httpd.conf for use of this in the ".htaccess"-files.**

          Include this in the .htaccess file